 A third Patterson-Johansson bout took place in Miami Beach on March 13, 1961.
 Patterson and Johansson were the heaviest in their careers at 194¾ pound and 206½ pound respectively.

 Floyd Patterson retained his title by knocking out Johansson in 2:25 of the sixth round with a sharp left, then an overhand chopping right that struck Johansson high on the side of his head.
 Johansson started to get to his feet, and then pitched forward.
 He got up a split second after referee Bill Regan reached the count of ten.
 Replays confirmed the referee’s decision.

 The fight was clumsily sporadic.
 What the crowd 13,984 spectators saw the bloody pounding of two fights out to annihilate each other, the scorecards of referee Bill Regan and judges Carl Gardner and Gus Jacobson all showed Patterson ahead in four of the five rounds before the knockout.

-Johansson’s boxing career wasn’t quite over; he won back the European heavyweight title on June 17, 1962 by knocking out Dick Richardson.
-Then he retired in mid-1963 to devote his full time to business.
+Johansson’s boxing career wasn’t quite over; he won back the European heavyweight title on June 17, 1962, by knocking out Dick Richardson.
+Then he retired in mid-1963 to devote his full time to the business.

-Patterson’s last successful defence of his crown was against the strong, game, but woeful inexperienced Tom McNeeley, December 4, 1961 at Toronto.
+Patterson’s last successful defence of his crown was against the strong, game, but woeful inexperienced Tom McNeeley, December 4, 1961, at Toronto.
 A crowd of 7,813 watched McNeeley hit the canvas ten times.
-A left to the jaw ended the fiasco in round four.
+Left to the jaw ended the fiasco in round four.